stacked-like-pancakes/CS-Build-Week-1/README.md

 ## Deliverables

+For those who want an alternative to Django, we are offering a [Flask Alternative](https://github.com/LambdaSchool/CS-Build-Week-1-Flask).

 Each team is responsible for building and deploying a functional MUD server, migrating a unique world onto that server, and creating a visualization and navigation client interface.
 We provide starter Django code with much of the server functionality implemented.